 One of the best things to do for Easter is stroll along Fifth Avenue during one of New York’s silliest processions: The Easter Parade and Bonnet Festival.
 NYC has a march entirely dedicated to outlandishly decorated hats.
 Before you sit down for a delicious Easter feast at one of the city’s best restaurants, hop to St. Patrick’s Cathedral to watch the show or promenade your own over-the-top bonnet.
 While you won’t see any floats at this parade, we think head-toppers in the shape of some of the best New York attractions (like the Coney Island Cyclone) certainly make up for it.

 RECOMMENDED: Full guide to Easter in NYC

 When is the Easter Parade and Bonnet Festival?

-Make sure your bonnet—with all the frills upon it—is ready in time for the procession (begins at 10am) on Easter Sunday, which occurs on April 1, 2018 this year.
+Make sure your bonnet—with all the frills upon it—is ready in time for the procession starting at 10am on Easter Sunday.
+This year, Easter is held on April 21, 2019.